Q. How do I find my property lines?

-A change recorded after January 1 (the Lien Date) is effective for the following assessment cycle (Roll year) and will show up on your tax bill 9 to 20 months later.
-For instance: a document filed January 15, 2004 will be effective for the 2005 Roll and be shown on the tax bills mailed in October 2005.
-A document filed Dec 15, 2004 will also be effective for the 2005 Roll that is mailed in October 2005.
+A. A change recorded after January 1st (the Lien Date) is effective for the following assessment cycle (Roll year) and will show up on your tax bill 9 to 20 months later.
+For instance, a document filed January 15th, 2014 will be effective for the 2015 Roll and be shown on the tax bills mailed in October 2015.
+A document filed Dec 15th, 2014 will also be effective for the 2015 Roll that is mailed in October 2015.

 Q. What makes up the Assessor Parcel Number (APN)?

-The number is composed of a three (3) digit book, a two (2) digit page, a one (1) digit block, and a two (2) digit parcel number and sometimes there is an alphabetical suffix.
+The number is composed of a three (3) digit book, a two (2) digit page, a one (1) digit block, and a two (2) digit parcel number.
+Sometimes there is an alphabetical suffix.

-Q. Is my property in the City of the County.
+Q. Is my property in the City or the County?

-The post office may designate or associate your property with a particular city; however, the property is only with in the city boundary if it has been annexed by that city.
-The Tax Rate Area Code (TRA) will show that.
-It is a 6-digit code on your tax bill.
-The first three (3) digits is the primary or city code.
-Each primary code number is for a specific city: 001- CLOVIS; 002- COALINGA; 003- FIREBAUGH; 004- FOWLER 005- FRESNO ; 006- KINGSBURG; 007- PARLIER; 008- REEDLEY; 009- SANGER; 010- SAN JOAQUIN; 011- SELMA; 012- MENDOTA; 013- KERMAN; 014- ORANGE COVE; 015- HURON.
+A. The post office may designate or associate your property with a particular city however, the property is only with in the city boundary if it has been annexed by that city.
+The six-digit Tax Rate Area (TRA) code on your tax bill shows if it is within the city.
+The first three (3) digits are the primary or city code.
+Each primary code number is for a specific incorporated city.
 All other primary codes other than 001 through 015 are areas in the county.

-Q. My APN number was change for no reason, why?
+Q. Why did my APN number change for no reason?

-Q. My parcel acreage changed for no reason, why?
+Q. Why did my parcel acreage change for no reason?

-Q. My assessed acreage does not match my Deed or Recorded Map, why?
+Q. Why does my assessed acreage not match my Deed or Recorded Map?

-The "assessed acreage" may be different than "recorded acreage" or "fee title" acreage from a deed, because we only assess useable acreage.
-For example: if you own "fee title" to the middle of a public road that crosses your parcel, we assess the parcel acreage minus the road right-of-way.
+A. The "assessed acreage" may be different than "recorded acreage" or "fee title" acreage from a deed because we only assess useable acreage.
+For example, if you own "fee title" to the middle of a public road that crosses your parcel, we assess the parcel acreage minus the road right-of-way.

-We occasionally have to write to property owners when the legal description is not "definite and certain”.
-“Definite and Certain” means it is unclear or uncertain where your property lies, or how your property's shape is defined.
+A. We occasionally have to write to property owners when the legal description is not "definite and certain", which means it is unclear or uncertain where your property lies, or how your property's shape is defined.
 Even title companies make mistakes in filing deeds, so you are not exempt if you used a title company.
-You should correct the document whenever possible, as it is the legal bases for your property ownership.
-The assessor’s office does not insure or guarantee title; so even if we transfer your property "per intent," you may not have clear title in a court of law.
-If you used a title company, that should be your first stop is getting the issue resolved.
-If you did not use a title company, you may need to seek legal help from an attorney or licensed land surveyor; the Assessor’s office cannot give you legal advice.
+You should correct the document whenever possible, as it is the legal basis for your property ownership.
+The Assessor's office does not insure or guarantee title, so even if we transfer your property "per intent," you may not have clear title in a court of law.
+If you used a title company, that should be your first stop in getting the issue resolved.
+If you did not use a title company, you may need to seek legal help from an attorney or licensed land surveyor.

 Q. Where can I get a legal description of my property?